 NRESS Student Resources

-Students currently enrolled in the NRESS Ph.D. program range from 55-60, making NRESS one of the largest Ph.D. programs at UNH.
+There are currently more than 60 students enrolled in the NRESS Ph.D. program, making NRESS one of the largest Ph.D. programs at UNH.
 The NRESS program offers a wide variety of academic, research, funding, career and professional development, and social resources to support our students.

 Academic Resources